-III.
-The Law of Development: basic features
+IV.
+The Law of Development: Basic Features

 The concept of development has always denoted a governance project that is intimately linked to law.
-The law of development, that is, the law governing the actors and processes that organize the transfer of funds or knowledge to the South for development purposes can be regarded as the core of this project.
-The following section will describe and characterize this area of law.
-It will lay open the basic legal logic in this field, its main instruments and its structure (III.).
-In a second step, it will analyse this legal fields in its historical context and development, trying to capture its structures shifted over time (IV.).
+The law of development, that is, the law governing the actors and processes that organise the transfer of funds or knowledge to the South for development purposes, can be regarded as the core of this project.
+The following section will describe and characterise this area of law.
+It will lay open the basic legal logic in this field, its main instruments, and its structure (section III).
+In a second step, it will analyse this legal field in its historical context and development, trying to capture how its structures have shifted over time (section IV).